You’ve got questions–we’ve got answers!

 Q: What kind of volunteer projects will I be working on?

 A: We work in cooperation with many other non-profit and social service organizations in and around Tzfat to volunteer as a group where help is most needed.
-This includes renovating apartments of the disabled or disadvantaged, creating green spaces, working in food/clothing banks, absorption center for Ethiopian immigrants, preserving 16th century archaeological discoveries, the senior living center and much more.
+This includes renovating apartments of the disabled or disadvantaged, creating green spaces, working in food/clothing banks, absorption center for Ethiopian immigrants, preserving 16th century archaeological discoveries, the senior living center, child development center at Ziv Hospital, and much more.

 Q: I’m extending from Birthright and my trip ends mid-week.
 Can I come early for Northern Exposure?